gsumit1/TruePath/README.md

 # TruePath

-# TruePath generates relative XPath on right click on web page.
+# TruePath is a web extension that dynamically generates relative XPath on right click on web page and display all the XPath as menu items.

-Once the web page is loaded, when a user right clicks on any web element on the web page, it will dynamically create all the relative XPath associated with that web element by scanning through its attributes and display all the XPath as menu items.
-It then groups the XPath as Unique XPath or Non Unique XPath.
-Non Unique XPath means multiple nodes are present in DOM for this XPath.
-Using index one can select the required node.
-Support for iframes is not available now.
+	# For Chrome & Firefox version < 56 : It then group the XPath as follows

+  1. XPath with id, href, src: This group will list all XPath which has id, href, src or any http\ https as attribute.
+  2. XPath with class, name, title: This group will list all XPath except those containing id, href, src or any http\ https.
+  3. XPath with index: As name suggest this group will contain all indexed XPath.

+  # For Firefox version > 55: It then group the XPath as follows

+  1. Green thumbs up: This group will list all XPath except those containing id, href, src or any http\ https.
+  2. Yellow thumbs up: This group will list all XPath which has id, href, src or any http\ https as attribute.
+  3. Red thumbs up: This group will contain all indexed XPath.

 # The benefits of using this tool are: